-\emph{Overview of code construction}: The starting point for our code construction is the family of Varshamov-Tenengolts (VT) codes \cite{VT65,Lev65}.
-Each VT code is a single deletion correcting code.
-As observed in \cite{Orlitsky93}, the VT family gives an elegant way to exactly synchronize from a single deletion: the encoder simply sends the VT syndrome of the sequence $X$.
-The VT syndrome, defined in the next section, indicates which VT code $X$ belongs to.
-The decoder then uses the single deletion correcting property of the VT code to recover the deleted bit.
+The starting point for our code construction is the family of Varshamov-Tenengolts (VT) codes \cite{VT65,Lev65}.
+Each VT code is a single edit correcting code, where the edit can be either an insertion or a deletion.
+A construction based on modifications of VT codes is also used for recovering a burst of consecutive deletions or insertions \cite{schoeny2017codes}.
+As observed in \cite{Orlitsky93}, the single edit correcting VT code provides an elegant scheme for synchronizing from a single edit: the encoder simply sends the VT syndrome of the sequence $X$.
+The VT syndrome (defined in the next section) indicates which VT code $X$ belongs to.
+The decoder then uses the single edit correcting property of the VT code to recover $X$.

-In our model, the code needs to synchronize from $k>1$ deletions.
+In our case, the code needs to synchronize from $k>1$ edits, assumed for now to be all deletions.
 The encoder sends the VT syndromes of various substrings of $X$ to the decoder.
-The length $n$ sequence $X$ is divided into smaller chunks of $n_c$ bits each.
+Specifically, the length $n$ sequence $X$ is divided into smaller chunks of $n_c$ bits each.
 The encoder then computes VT syndromes for two kinds of substrings: \emph{blocks} which are composed of adjacent chunks, and \emph{chunk-strings} which are composed of well-separated chunks.
 Fig. \ref{fig_enc} shows an example where $X$ of length $12$ is divided into $4$ length-$3$ chunks.
 The blocks $B_1$ and $B_2$ are each formed by combining two adjacent chunks, while the chunk-strings $C_1$ and $C_2$ are each formed by combining two alternate chunks.
 In this case, the encoder sends the VT syndromes of $B_1, B_2, C_1$, and $C_2$.

-The intersecting VT constraints of the blocks and the chunk-strings help the decoder to iteratively determine the approximate locations of the edits.
-The VT syndromes serve a dual purpose: i) they can be used to recover deleted bits in blocks or chunk-strings inferred to have a single deletion; this recovery may result in new blocks and chunk-strings with a single deletion; ii) the VT syndromes also act as checks that eliminate a large number of deletion patterns, allowing the decoder to localize the deletions to a relatively small set of chunks.
-The final ingredient of the message is a parity check syndrome of $X$ using a linear code.
-This is used to recover the deletions in chunks that still remain uncertain at the decoder after processing the intersecting VT constraints.
+The intersecting VT constraints of blocks and chunk-strings help the decoder to estimate locations of the edits.
+The VT syndromes serve a dual purpose: i) they are used to recover deleted bits in blocks or chunk-strings inferred to have a single deletion, and this recovery may result in new blocks and chunk-strings with a single deletion; ii) the VT syndromes also act as hashes that eliminate a large number of potential deletion patterns, allowing the decoder to localize the deletions to a relatively small set of chunks.